Expand / Collapse

 Abstract

 The survey programme of the Microcensus consists of a core programme that remains the same in each round.
 It furnishes basic socio-demographic data and facilitates the ongoing monitoring of the labour market.
 In addition to the variables in the core programme, which are collected annually, further information on topics such as education and training, current and previous job, and labour market participation is collected within the framework of supplementary programmes with varying sampling fractions.
-Other international additional programs occur on a rolling basis or in the form of ad hoc modules (in the LFS and SILC parts).
+Other international additional programs occur on a rolling basis or in the form of ad hoc modules.

 Geographical Coverage